Tangle structure trees: Applications: blocks, profiles, and cluster tangles

 More generally, given any separation system~$\vS$ in some universe~$\vU$ of separations, we let

 \COMMENT{} and refer to the $\P$-tangles of~$S$ as its {\em profiles\/}.
 A~profile is {\em regular\/} if none of its elements is small.

-Hundertmark's discovery was seminal: since graph tangles are profiles too, the canonical construction from~\cite{confing}, rewritten for profiles~\cite{ProfilesNew}, offered canonical trees of tangles~-- something that Robertson and Seymour~\cite{GMX} had been unable to achieve directly by their tangle methods.
+Hundertmark's discovery was seminal: since graph tangles are profiles too, the proof of the canonical tree-of-tangles theorem for blocks~\cite{confing}, once rewritten for profiles~\cite{ProfilesNew}, yielded {\em canonical\/} trees of graph tangles~-- something that Robertson and Seymour~\cite{GMX} had been unable to achieve directly by their tangle methods.

 So what about tangle-tree duality for profiles?
-It was the hope to find such a theorem that motivated the original generalization of graph tangles to $\F$-tangles in abstract separation systems~\cite{TangleTreeAbstract}, since profiles had this form by definition.
+It was the hope to find such a dichotomy theorem for profiles that motivated the original generalization of graph tangles to $\F$-tangles in abstract separation systems~\cite{TangleTreeAbstract}, since profiles had this form by definition.
 But the hope proved elusive.
-We did indeed find a duality theorem for $\F$-tangles in~\cite{TangleTreeAbstract}, but we needed crucially that $\F$ consisted of stars.
-This was good enough for tangles, since $\T$-tangles coincide with $\T^*$-tangles, as well as for some further duality theorems in graphs and matroids~\cite{TangleTreeGraphsMatroids}, but there was no tangle-tree duality theorem for profiles among these.
+We did indeed find a duality theorem for $\F$-tangles in~\cite{TangleTreeAbstract}, but this once more required that $\F$ consisted of stars.
+This was good enough for tangles, since $\T$-tangles coincide with $\T^*$-tangles, as well as for some further duality theorems in graphs and matroids~\cite{TangleTreeGraphsMatroids}, but there was no tangle-tree dichotomy theorem for profiles among these.

 As in the case of blocks it is possible to construct, recursively, sets~$\F$ of stars in submodular separation systems embedded in a \COMMENT{} universe so that its profiles are precisely its~$\F$-tangles.
 One can then apply~\cite{TangleTreeAbstract} to obtain a tangle-tree duality theorem for profiles, encoded as such $\F$-tangles~\cite{ProfileDuality}.